-- Picture books are specifically for children's picture books. - If unsure, picture books can be identified in the WorldCat description they are often around 30 pages long, the pages are unnumbered, are illustrated, and often over-sized.
-Ex from WorldCat Description field: 36 unnumbered pages : colour illustrations ; 24 cm. - If you can't figure out the genre, or it doesn't fit any of the categories, use Literature only for fiction.
+- Picture books are specifically for children's picture books (sometimes these may be non-fiction). - If unsure, picture books can be identified in the WorldCat description they are often around 30 pages long, the pages are unnumbered, are illustrated, and often over-sized.
+Ex from WorldCat Description field: 36 unnumbered pages: colour illustrations; 24 cm. - If you can't figure out a novel's genre, or it doesn't fit any of the categories, use General fiction.